Gresham cat hostage taking incident: Prelude

 On Sunday, August 21, 1994, before walking to the Fred Meyer store, Smith stood outside her apartment building screaming for help.
 However, when approached by a neighbor attempting to help her, she told him to get away.
 Smith then walked to the Fred Meyer store, arriving shortly before 1 p.m. with her pet Siamese cat named "Blue" in her arms, also holding a kitchen carving knife with a six inch blade that tapered to a point.
 "Blue" was noted to be meowing loudly while being held by Smith.

 Smith said she was thirsty, went down aisle 7 and took a can of President's Choice brand lemon lime soda which she drank while smoking a cigarette.
 She requested someone to call police for her, because she claimed that she was being followed.
-Cheryl Perrin, a spokeswoman for Fred Meyer said that Smith was in the grocery aisle just one aisle over.

 A witness, Mary Bradley, said that Smith began frantically yelling "Please help me!
-Call the police!", while apparently there wasn't any panic by store patrons, with one witness initially thinking Smith's behavior was a prank.
+Call the police!".
+There wasn't much panic from the store's patrons, with one witness initially thinking Smith's behavior was a prank.

 Smith then sat down with her back against the soda cooler, still holding the knife and the cat.
 According to cashier Mandy Kerr, Smith said "she didn't want to do any harm".
 Initially store managers talked to Smith before calling the police, and blockaded the aisle at either end with shopping carts and moved bystanders away.